List of Duck Dodgers characters: Steve Boston

-Chancellor Flippauralius and King Great White
+Chancellor Flippauralius

-On the planet Aquarium Chancellor Flippauralius is the ruler of the Dophinites and King Great White is the ruler of the Sharkarians.
-While Flippauralius is a fan of classical music, King Great White prefers rock (the latter may be a reference to the rock band Great White).
+Chancellor Flippauralius is the ruler of the Dophinites on the planet Aquarium and is a fan of classical music.
 When Dodgers and Cadet were visiting that planet on a diplomatic mission, they sided with opposing rulers on their musical opinions.
 This almost broke out into a civil war until both races shared the habit of making sure their planet doesn't break.
 After Duck Dodgers rammed their ship into Aquarium (though it was miraculously fixed), he and Cadet were suspended for causing civil war to break out and almost destroying Aquarium.
+King Great White and Chancellor Flippauralius have also informed the Galactic Protectorate that if Dodgers and Cadet visit Aquarium again, they will be "filleted."
+Chancellor Flippauralius was voiced by James Patrick Stuart.

+King Great White

-King Great White and Chancellor Flippauralius have also informed the Galactic Protectorate that if Duck Dodgers and Cadet visit Aquarium again, they will be "filleted."
-Chancellor Flippauralius was voiced by James Patrick Stuart while King Great White was voiced by John DiMaggio.
+King Great White is the ruler of the Sharkarians on the planet Aquarium and is a fan of rock music (the latter may be a reference to the rock band Great White).
+When Dodgers and Cadet were visiting that planet on a diplomatic mission, they sided with opposing rulers on their musical opinions.
+This almost broke out into a civil war until both races shared the habit of making sure their planet doesn't break.
+After Duck Dodgers rammed their ship into Aquarium (though it was miraculously fixed), he and Cadet were suspended for causing civil war to break out and almost destroying Aquarium.
+King Great White and Chancellor Flippauralius have also informed the Galactic Protectorate that if Dodgers and Cadet visit Aquarium again, they will be "filleted."
+King Great White was voiced by John DiMaggio.